 Success Building Major University Initiative

-The last Steering Committee Meeting of three was held in Northern Virginia and, besides leaders from Virginia Tech, like the new Provost Mark G. McNamee (2001-2015), it included Federal government representatives and experts, such as Lester Crawford, a candidate for the Commissioner of the Food & Drug Administration, as well as a past Administrator of the Animal and Plant Health Inspection Service who would eventually be made the Director of the FNH Institute.
-At the end of this meeting Provost McNamee made a presentation summarizing what he got from the meeting, and he agreed this had to be one of the two top initiatives of Virginia Tech, not a small feat.
-He eventually convinced his superiors of the importance of creating a Food, Nutrition & Health Institute (FNHI), and the President wrote a letter to the Governor of Virginia asking for his support for major funding, as part of Virginia Tech’s effort to raise funding for its Extension Service Five Year Plan.
+The last Steering Committee Meeting of three was held in Northern Virginia and, besides leaders from Virginia Tech, like the new Provost Mark McNamee (2001-2015), it included Federal government representatives and experts, such as Lester Crawford, a candidate for the Commissioner of the Food & Drug Administration, as well as a past USDA Administrator of the Animal and Plant Health Inspection Service who would eventually be made the Director of the Virginia Tech Food, Nutrition & Health Institute (FNHI).
+At the end of this meeting, during which we passed out shirts with the logo above, Provost McNamee made a presentation summarizing what he got from the meeting, and he agreed this had to be one of the two top initiatives of Virginia Tech, not a small feat.
+He eventually convinced his superiors of the importance of creating a FNHI, and the President wrote a letter to the Governor of Virginia asking for his support for major funding, as part of Virginia Tech’s effort to raise funding for its Five Year Plan for the Virginia Extension Service.
 I worked with leadership of the putative FNHI to build support throughout the State for this Five Year Plan, by recruiting the 1000+ Full Time Equivalents in the Extension Program to do presentations across the Commonwealth of Virginia.

 A Career Move into Biomedicine Research Program Development